Course Start Date

 - Traineeship Allowed

-Complete the nationally accredited Certificate IV in Wool Classing to become a professional wool classer registered with the Australian Wool Exchange (AWEX).
-Build your career in shearing, wool handling and wool clip and be part of a prestigious and profitable industry.
+The nationally recognised Certificate IV in Wool Classing enables you to become a professional wool classer registered with the Australian Wool Exchange (AWEX).
+Build your career in wool handling and wool clip preparation and be part of a prestigious and profitable industry.